openshift-labs/learn-katacoda/servicemesh/5-advanced-routerules/5rate-limit.md

+**Important:** The Rate Limiting rules take some time to be applied and reflected.
+Be patient here!

 We can limit the request count rate in a specific microservice.

 Examine the file that contains the rate limit handler `istiofiles/recommendation_rate_limit_handler.yml`{{open}} and apply it